 and any associated payment method specific data.

-object contains information about the transaction that the
+The details object contains information about the transaction that the

 user is being asked to complete such as the line items in an order.

-object contains information about what options the web page
+The options object contains information about what options the web page

 wishes to use from the payment request system.

-{ requestShipping: true }
+requestShipping: true

-constructor MUST act as follows:
+The PaymentRequest constructor MUST act as follows:

-sequence is zero, then throw
+methodData sequence is zero, then throw

-a TypeError
+a TypeError.

-dictionary, if the length of the
+PaymentMethodData dictionary, if the length of the

-sequence is zero, then throw a TypeError
+supportedMethods sequence is zero, then throw a TypeError.

 There is an open issue about requiring

-a top-level browsing context for using PaymentRequest
+a top-level browsing context for using PaymentRequest.
+Requiring one

 is a mitigation for a user being tricked into thinking a trusted site is asking for